Moritz Thausing: Legacy

 In methodological hindsight, Thausing played a decisive role in the development of art history as an autonomous discipline.
-Although his mentor, Eitelberger, had already sought to lend historica research and the aesthetic appreciation of art equal weight, Thausing sought the complete separation of art history from aesthetics.
+Although his mentor, Eitelberger, had already sought to lend historical research and the aesthetic appreciation of art equal weight, Thausing sought the complete separation of art history from aesthetics.
 The task of the art historian was, for him, solely the establishment of facts regarding any given work, and not aesthetic judgment.
 In this regard he was profoundly influenced by the so-called "experimental method" of the Italian scientist and connoisseur Giovanni Morelli, whom he honored as his "fratello in Raffaele" ("brother in Raphael").
 Morelli had developed a meticulous procedure, through which he claimed to be able to determine the painter of a work through analysis of physiognomic details.
 Although this procedure was somewhat inaccessible, it represented a first step toward the comparative stylistic analyses that would serve as a foundation for modern art history.
 The transition from Morellian connoisseurship to stylistic analysis was conclusively effected by Thausing's students, and in particular by Alois Riegl and Franz Wickhoff, the most important representatives of the Vienna School of art history.